openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 The issue with those approaches is that they assume that `*.apps.<cluster>.<base>` should always point at the single control-plane node's IP address.
-This is of-course correct when there's just that single node in the cluster, but once you start adding worker nodes to the cluster it starts causing a potential problem - the `router-default` deployment created by the Cluster Ingress Operator, which is responsible for load balancing ingress
+This is of course correct when there's just that single node in the cluster, but once you start adding worker nodes to the cluster it starts causing a potential problem - the `router-default` deployment created by the Cluster Ingress Operator, which is responsible for load balancing ingress